21003698/Experiment-6---Implementation-of-Semantic-Analysis/README.md

 *Append the identified verbs to the all_verbs list.
 *For each verb, call the get_synonyms() function to get its synonyms and store them in the synonyms_dict dictionary.
 *Print the verbs and their synonyms.
+```
 6.Execute the main program.
-```

 ## Program:
 ```
-Developed By:Challa sandeep
+Developed By:Challa Sandeep
 Register No:212221240011
 ```
 ```